-4.1 Moving the Lift Unit with a Forklift
+4.2 Moving the Lift Unit with a Forklift

 You can move the lift unit by forklift, using the two forklift pockets (see Figure 4) provided on each lift unit.
-The wheel locks on the swivel casters must be ON prior to moving the lift.
 Be sure the forklift forks are fully inserted into the forklift pockets and the lift carriage is fully lowered before lifting.
 Use only these pockets to move the lift units with a forklift.